Read This Before Your First Forest Bathing Session.

 Why It Happens

 But forest bathing is about dropping from your thinking mind into your sensing body.
+In forest bathing we describe this as a “somatic” experience.

 On my very first official forest therapy training day, I stood in the woods with my instructor and said, “I don’t hear anything special.”